Immigrant InvestImmigrant Invest

 Since 2012, Portugal has been granting residence permits by investment, welcoming approximately 13,000 investors and extending this privilege to around 20,000 of their family members.

-Significant changes have been made to the Portugal Golden Visa program, diverging from its 2012 iteration in terms of both requirements and costs.
+Significant changes have been made to the Portugal Golden Visa programme, diverging from its 2012 iteration in terms of both requirements and costs.
 In October 2023, the Portuguese Parliament prohibited foreigners from obtaining residence permits solely by real estate purchasing.

 Presently, investors have five options to get a Golden Visa:

-1. Contribute €250,000 towards preserving Portugal’s national heritage, art, and culture.
+1. Contribute €250,000 towards preserving Portugal's national heritage, art, and culture, or €200,000 if the project is located in a low-density area.

 2. Invest €500,000 in public or private research institutions.